nsrau/azure-docs.it-it/articles/azure-functions/durable/durable-functions-event-publishing.md

 ## <a name="create-functions-that-listen-for-events"></a>Creare funzioni che ascoltano gli eventi

-Creare un'app per le funzioni. È consigliabile individuarlo nella stessa area dell'argomento griglia di eventi.
+Creare un'app per le funzioni.
+It's best to locate it in the same region as the event grid topic.

-### <a name="create-an-event-grid-trigger-function"></a>Creare una funzione trigger griglia di eventi
+### <a name="create-an-event-grid-trigger-function"></a>Create an event grid trigger function

 Creare una funzione per ricevere gli eventi del ciclo di vita.
 Selezionare **Funzione personalizzata**.